dfrappart/dfrappart.github.io/_posts/2021-10-27-Levering_Logic_apps_to_do_ops_stuff_on_AKS_part1.markdown

 ![Illustration 12](/assets/aksops12.png)

-Which is, as the name implies, the object behind the scene responsible for allowing the interaction between the logic app managed identity and the ARM API.
+Which is, as the name implies, the object behind the scene responsible for allowing the interaction between the Logic App managed identity and the ARM API.
-As a matter of fact, now that we added the details of the invoke operation:
+As a matter of fact, now that we've added the details of the invoke operation:

 ![Illustration 13](/assets/aksops13.png)